ashaker-2/Platform/Requiremets/Design/Application/HumidityControl.md

  * performed periodically by the internal HumCtrl_MainFunction.
  * @param sensorId The unique ID of the sensor to retrieve data from.
  * @param humidity_rh Pointer to store the latest humidity value in Relative Humidity (%).
- * @return APP_OK on successful retrieval, APP_ERROR if the sensorId is invalid,
+ * @return E_OK on successful retrieval, E_NOK if the sensorId is invalid,
  * the pointer is NULL, or no valid data is available for that sensor.
  */
 APP_Status_t HumCtrl_GetSensorHumidity(uint32_t sensorId, float *humidity_rh);